 Barcelona is an incredible city to spend a weekend!
-The cosmopolitan city appeals to all kinds of travelers with its Catalonian charm and unique atmosphere.
+This engrossing cosmopolitan city appeals to all kinds of travellers with its Catalonian charm and unique atmosphere.
+It’s also only a 2hr flight from places like London and Paris, so it’s super easy to nip over for a weekend!

-Antoni Gaudi’s creative masterpieces dot the city, and one of the world’s greatest football teams live and play in Barcelona!
+Antoni Gaudi’s creative masterpieces dot this enchanting city and one of the world’s greatest football teams live and play in Barcelona!
 So whether you’re interested in culture, art, sport, or architecture, Barcelona is the perfect city to get together with your friends and explore con gusto!

 It’s also a great location for those looking to laze on the beach and sip on mojitos during the day, and then party all night.
-In fact, Barcelona is one of the best cities in Europe for just that kind of trip.
+In fact, Barcelona is one of the best cities in Europe for just about any kinda trip.
+It’s where the beach meets the city in a clash of colour and culture!

 That’s why we’ve put together all the best things to do for a weekend in Barcelona.
-No matter what type of vacation you’re looking for, you’ll find all you need right here!
+No matter what type of trip you’re looking for, you’ll find it right here!

 Insider Tips for an AMAZING Weekend in Barcelona

-These are our tips for the best weekend vacation in this historic city.
+These are our tips for the best weekend trip to this historic city.
 Whilst Barcelona has a lot to see and take in you’ll be delighted by how much you can fit into even 48 hours in Barcelona.
+And the thing is, Barça is just one of those places that will draw you back time and time again!

-Barcelona is a reasonably compact city and most of the city’s main attractions are within walking distance from the city center or the Old City.
-It is, therefore, best for you to find centrally located accommodation in Barcelona, so that you don’t waste precious time traveling into the city.
+Barcelona is a reasonably compact city and most of the city’s main attractions are within walking distance from the city centre.
+It is, therefore, best for you to find centrally located accommodation – check out the epic hostels in Barcelona – so that you don’t waste precious time travelling into the city.

 If you’re doing Barcelona in two days, there’s no need to travel to the outskirts of town, it only uses valuable time.
 All of the popular landmarks and the hidden gems are found close by

-There are also loads to top quality Airbnbs in Barcelona in case you fancy living like a local.
+There are also loads of top-quality Airbnbs in Barcelona in case you fancy living like a local.

 Our Favorite Hostel – 360 Hostel Barcelona Arts&Culture

-360 Hostel Barcelona Arts&Culture is our favorite hostel in Barcelona!
+360 Hostel Barcelona Arts&Culture is our favourite hostel in Barcelona!

 - Centrally located a few minutes away from some of Barcelona’s top landmarks